karabosteve2/se-assignment-2-introduction-to-software-engineering-karabosteve2/README.md

 Answer the following questions based on your understanding of software engineering concepts.
 Provide detailed explanations and examples where appropriate.

 Questions:
-Define Software Engineering: hdgdhy hysjhsh hvhnvnh
+Define Software Engineering:
+hdgdhy hysjhsh hvhnvnh

 What is software engineering, and how does it differ from traditional programming?
-Software Development Life Cycle (SDLC): jhbdhjdbhd bdvd dd
+Software Development Life Cycle (SDLC):

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
 Agile vs. Waterfall Models: